-This is a favored dialect in India and reads nothing like American English, which is going to confuse customers, as well as Google, when they come to read your content.
-Most Americans can distinguish between the two, and that’s going to cause a lot of questions that aren’t focused on your business.
+This is a favored dialect in India and reads nothing like American English, which is going to confuse customers (and Google) when they come to read your content.
+Most Americans can distinguish between the two, and that’s going to create a lot of questions that aren’t focused on your business.

 The other issue is going to come down to spelling and grammar.
 Many overseas firms simply lack the advanced grasp of these two concepts when it comes to American English, which makes them a poor match if you are trying to cover these deficiencies in your website’s writing.
-That’s part of why we do not, and will never outsource writing – it’s too important and you deserve the best for your business and that’s why we use our in house team of professional writers (13+ years of average experience).
+That’s part of why we do not and will never outsource writing – getting it right the first time is too important.
+You deserve the best for your business, so we use our own in house team of professional writers to ensure you get it (13+ years of average experience).

-Ready to outfit your site with exceptional content that will wow your customers?
+Ready to outfit your site with exceptional content that will wow customers?